ben-sanati/3d-localisation-and-mapping/README.md

   <em>Alignment of 2 separate 3D point clouds using our algorithm.</em>
 </p>

-3. **Bounding Box Bipartite Matching for Missing Box Identification** - this algorithm addresses the problem of identifying missing objects of interest by comparing two scans.
+3. **Bounding Box Bipartite Matching for Missing Box Identification** - This algorithm addresses the problem of identifying missing objects of interest by comparing two scans.
 It employs a bipartite matching approach to pair detected bounding boxes from one scan with those from another scan.

 <p align="center">
   <img src="readme_img/bp_match_algo.png" style="width: 60%"/>